What is IPL photorejuvenation?

 Who will perform my IPL treatment?

-- A dermal therapist or registered nurse who is thoroughly trained in advanced skin therapies and rejuvenation.
+- A dermal therapist who is thoroughly trained in advanced skin therapies and rejuvenation.

 - At the Rodin Clinic we pride ourselves on education, professionalism and patient satisfaction.